Wazoo (album): Overview

 It is the last concert of a brief series of shows that marked Zappa's return to the stage after his forced temporary retirement from the touring scene due to the injuries he suffered from an assault during a concert at the Rainbow Theatre in London on December 10, 1971.

 The material showcases Zappa's endeavors in jazz-based music, and many of the compositions were featured on the 1972 studio albums The Grand Wazoo and Waka/Jawaka and on the 1978 studio album Studio Tan.
 Rehearsals leading to these albums and concerts are documented on Joe's Domage (2004), while Imaginary Diseases (2006) presents live recordings with a stripped-down version of the big band named 'Petit Wazoo'.

 Production

 Sleeve design

 The album cover is a visual parody of Slave Market with the Disappearing Bust of Voltaire, by Salvador Dalí.
 Frank Zappa's face replaces that of Voltaire's in the original, among other changes.

 Track listing

-All tracks written, composed and arranged by Frank Zappa.
 At the concert, "Big Swifty" was played between "The Adventures of Greggery Peccary" and "Penis Dimension".